RoaaMustafa/reading-notes/code 401/class03.md

 **Exceptions versus Syntax Errors**
 + `Syntax errors `occur when the parser detects an incorrect statement.
 + `exception error:` This type of error occurs whenever syntactically correct Python code results in an error.

+**Raising an Exception**

+We can use` raise `to throw an exception if a condition occurs.
+The statement can be complemented with a custom exception.

+**The AssertionError Exception**
+Instead of waiting for a program to crash midway, you can also start by making an assertion in Python.
+We `assert` that a certain condition is met.
+If this condition turns out to be `True`, then that is excellent!
+The program can continue.
+If the condition turns out to be `False`, you can have the program throw an AssertionError exception.